From path integral quantization to stochastic quantization: a pedestrian's journey: Preliminaries

 There are several well-known tree expansions of solutions of ordinary differential equations.
 We summarize below some of these expansions which will play a role later, highlighting links to the above combinatorial structures.

 \paragraph{Recursive trees.}

 A \emph{recursive tree} with $p$ vertices is a tree over $p$ vertices having $p$ strictly ordered labels $1<2<\dots <p$ such that if the vertex $k$ belongs to the path from the vertex $l$ to the vertex with minimal label $1$, then $k<l$.
-We sometimes add to a recursive tree an additional univalent root vertex labeled $r$ hooked to the vertex with minimal label.
-The labels of the vertices are usually chosen to be either $1,\dots p$, but below we will also chose them to be $0, \dots, p-1$.
+We add to a recursive tree an additional univalent root vertex $r$, which also carries the label $0$, hooked to the vertex with label $1$.\footnote{We follow these conventions throughout the paper, except in Sec.~\ref{sec:pathint} where we allow the root to have degree different from $1$.}

 We denote $V^{\rm int}(T)$ the set of non-root vertices of $T$.
 We order the edges $(i,j)\in E(T)$ with $i<j$.
 Building recursive trees by adding the vertices one by one in increasing order we observe that a vertex can be hooked to any of the vertices already present hence the number of recursive trees with $p$ non-root vertices is $ (p-1)!$.
 In Fig.~\ref{fig:rectrees} we depicted the recursive trees with up to $4$ non-root vertices.